Friend,

 TALK TO YOUR CONCIERGE NOT THE EMPLOYEES

-GROUPON
+USE GROUPON

-USE THE BUS
+USE THE BUS TO COMMUTE CLOSER

 The “Deuce” bus is what we used.
 It is $8 for 24 hours and it stops almost everywhere on the strip you will need to be.
-My suggestion would be to look on the board of the stops it is taking and make sure it is going the direction you will need to go.
-My friend and I learned the hard way.
+My suggestion would be to look on the board of the stops it is taking, and make sure it is going the direction you will need to go.
+My friend and I learned that part the hard way.
 We wasted so much time by getting on the wrong Deuce because it took us the opposite direction than where we needed to be.
 We literally wasted hours when the places we needed to be were like 3 miles away from us.
-Ask someone operating the bus if necessar or ask your concierge how it works.
+Ask someone operating the bus if necessary, or ask your concierge how it works.
 I found the Deuce was cheaper than Ubering because $8 lasted 24 hours and you get on it as much as you need to with the ticket you get.
 With Uber, you have to pay for drop off and pick up.
 Taxis are a big no-no per they are the most expensive!

 TRY NEW THINGS